Kangran/turtle-trading/README.md

             - Closely correlated markets: 6 units
             - Loosely correlated markets: 10 units
             - Single direction: 12 units
-    - Entries: When to buy or sell
+    - Entries: When to enter trade
         - Exact price and market conditions to enter
         - Consistent in taking entry signals
-    - Stops: When to get out of a losing position
+    - Stops: When to cut loss
         - Cut loss
         - Define point to get out before entering
         - Tighten stops based on 2 times volatility from previous fill price, or use 0.5 times volatility for each unit
-    - Exits: When to get out of a winning position
+    - Exits: When to exit trade
         - Maintain discipline to exit
         - Do not exit early
-    - Tactics: How to buy or sell
+    - Tactics: How to trade
         - Do not place stop orders
         - Use limit orders
         - Wait for temporary price reversal before placing orders